Skip to main content

 • deleted_users.ndjson: Users who logged in during the specified time period but no longer exist in the account.

-The output files use NDJSON format (newline-delimited JSON), where each line is a valid JSON object representing a user record.
+The output files use NDJSON format (newline-delimited JSON), where each line is a valid JSON object representing one user record.

 # Using API key (recommended)